nickfargo/state/README.md

 <a id="concepts--expressions" />
 ### Expressions

-A **state expression** is the formal type used to define the contents and structure of a `State` instance.
-A `StateExpression` object is most easily constructed by using the exported `state()` function, and providing a plain object map, optionally preceded by a string of whitespace-delimited attributes to be applied to the expressed state.
+A **state expression** defines the contents and structure of a `State` instance.
+A `StateExpression` object can be created using the exported `state()` function, and providing it a plain object map, optionally preceded by a string of whitespace-delimited attributes to be applied to the expressed state.

 The contents of a state expression decompose into six categories: `data`, `methods`, `events`, `guards`, `substates`, and `transitions`.
 The object map supplied to the `state()` call can be categorized accordingly, or alternatively it may be pared down to a more convenient shorthand, either of which will be interpreted into a formal `StateExpression`.